Document Feedback - Review and Comment

 Reset a user account password and inform the account owner if the account has been compromised or is at risk of being compromised in order to protect VU information assets from unauthorised access.

-Users Authenticate using their user account (ID and password) credentials to access information assets including university systems, applications, and networks.
+Authenticate using their user account (ID and password) credentials to access information assets including university systems, applications, and networks.

 Enable and use MFA on their user account in line with University guidelines.